 Family Pod Tours by Explore Buffalo Tours

 Get out of the house and in on a tour over Spring Break on this private tour option designed for families.
 Explore Buffalo offers the choice between their Best of Buffalo or Canalside walking tours, Monday to Friday, April 5th to April 10th.
 Tours are designed specifically for students K-12.
 Tours include spots for up to 10 people and are led by a fully trained Explore Buffalo School Tour docent.

 Cave of the Winds, 24 Buffalo Ave, Niagara Falls

 No passport is needed to experience an unforgettable and breathtaking Niagara Falls experience.
-This one of a kind experience will create memories to last a lifetime.
+This one of a kind Spring experience will create memories to last a lifetime.
+Get up close and personal to Niagara Falls from one of the two open observation decks!
+Celebrate Spring on this abbreviated journey under the Falls.
 In order to keep you and your family safe, timed tickets are required but are only available in person so plan to visit the Cave early in the day.
 Elevator capacity will be limited to small groups of visitors traveling together.
-Face coverings will be required and sandals will not be provided.
-The World Changed Here Pavilion will not be open.
+Face coverings will be required.

 Aquarium of Niagara, 701 Whirlpool St, Niagara Falls

 Dive into an ocean of discovery at Niagara’s other water wonder!
 The Aquarium is open 9am-5pm daily and uses a timed ticketing system to purchase general admission passes online ahead of their visit.
 A limited number of walkup passes will be available for Aquarium members as well as those seeking to purchase reduced admission passes.
 Masks are required.